 In my research, I only came across one other recipe that also used pureed zucchini.
 So thank you Sara for introducing us to this cool new technique!

-And don’t forget my all-time favorite quick bread hack–adding a sugar top!
-(Simply sprinkle ~2 tablespoons of granulated or turbinado sugar on top of the loaf prior to baking).
+- add a sugar top!
+Simply sprinkle ~2 tablespoons of granulated or turbinado sugar on top of the loaf prior to baking.

 - 1 lb zucchini (about 2 small)